Jenniferwonder/obsidian-config/技术笔记/NextJS/Next.js.md

 [[How to start a React, NextJS and TailwindCSS project]]
 ## What?
 - Next.js is a popular, lightweight framework for **static and server‑rendered applications**❓ built with React.
 It comes pre-packaged with features like routing, styling, and server-side rendering, getting your project up and running quickly.
+- Next.js is a solution for running react application server side.It also makes React development very simple.
+Some core features of Next.js are:
+	1. Server rendering React Apps.
+	2. Automatic code splitting and lazy loading.
+	3. Built in CSS support.
+	4. Hot Reloading support.
 ### Different Satges
 - The environment **where** your code runs: **Development vs. Production**
 - **When** your code runs: **Build Time vs. Runtime**